Jasmine Rice — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store uncooked jasmine rice in an airtight container in a cool, dry place for up to a year.
-Cooked rice should be refrigerated in an airtight container and used within three to five days.
-For longer storage, freeze cooked rice in an airtight container for up to six months.
+Store uncooked jasmine rice in an airtight container in a cool, dark location for up to 1-2 years.
+Refrigerate cooked rice in an airtight container and consume it within 4-6 days.
+For extended storage, freeze cooked rice in an airtight container for up to 6 months.

 Health benefits